nalej/docs/docs/applications/app_descriptors.md

 ## Service groups

 A service group is a collection of services that can be replicated together.
-Usually, a service group specifies highly coupled applications, like Wordpress and MySQL.
-A service group is defined by a **group name**, a list of **services** and **deployment specifications**.
+Usually, a service group specifies highly coupled applications, like WordPress and MySQL.
+A service group is defined by a **group name**, a list of **services**, and **deployment specifications**.

 The structure of a service group is as follows: